-Level I Prerequisites: Academic Reading and Writing Levels of 6: Academic Math Level 3 or MTH 151 minimum grade "C" 60 lecture, 30 lab, 0 clinical, 0 other, 90 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; Academic Math Level 3 60 lecture, 30 lab, 0 clinical, 0 other, 90 total contact hours

 This is an introductory course in AC and DC concepts and circuits.
 The course is designed to foster an intuitive understanding of electrical concepts appropriate for occupations involved with the installation, maintenance, and troubleshooting of electrical circuits and devices.
 Lab exercises deal with the use of test equipment for the purpose of verifying circuit operation and troubleshooting circuit faults.
 Students must have good numerical and algebraic skills to be successful in this course.